-American Mikaela Shiffrin wins giant slalom gold
+US superstar Mikaela Shiffrin wins giant slalom gold

 Story highlights

-- She will race again Friday
+- She will race again in slalom Friday

-Pyeongchang, South Korea (CNN)For Mikaela Shiffrin, it was worth the wait.
+(CNN)For Mikaela Shiffrin, it was worth the wait.

-The American's quest for Olympic glory finally got under way after days of weather delays and the 22-year-old did as was expected, winning gold in the women's giant slalom with ease.
+The American's quest for Olympic glory finally got under way after days of weather delays and the 22-year-old did as was expected, winning gold in the women's giant slalom.

-Second going into the final run, Shiffrin raced brilliantly to finish ahead of Norwegian Ragnhild Mowinckel in second and Italian Federica Brignone in third.
+It was her second Olympic title after confirming her precocious talent by becoming the youngest Olympic slalom -- at 18 -- in Sochi four years ago.

+Ahead of the Games there was speculation the talented all-rounder could target five golds in Pyeongchang, but hours after her win, Shiffrin's mother and coach, Eileen, confirmed to CNN that her daughter would not be competing in Saturday's super-G.

+Before the announcement of Shiffrin's super-G withdrawal, her coach Mike Day said the weather delays had made her bid for five golds difficult.

+"It's unfortunate.
+It's an outdoor sport and we got hit hard by the weather," he told CNN's Christina Macfarlane.

-Shiffrin, the defending Olympic slalom champion, becomes only the third American Alpine skier to win two Olympic golds, joining Andrea Mead-Lawrence and Ted Ligety.
+After winning gold to become only the third American Alpine skier to win two Olympic golds, joining Andrea Mead-Lawrence and Ted Ligety, Shiffrin admitted that the weather-hit delays had been "mentally taxing."

+"By the end of these couple of weeks I'm going to feel that, even if we had these first two races go the way they should," she said.

+But Shiffrin is a "standout because of her mental toughness," her coach Jeff Lackie told CNN, and she surged from second after run one to beat Norwegian Ragnhild Mowinckel by 0.39 seconds with Italian Federica Brignone in third.

 "It's not really relief," Shiffrin told reporters.
 "It was an amazing feeling.
 My best effort is good enough and I have an Olympic gold.